-Ranch Hand was steadily expanding its capabilities in line with the general buildup of U.S. forces and equipment in South Vietnam.
-The expansion brought changes in equipment and tactics.
-To add some additional protection from the effects of ground fire hits, Ranch Hand crews in late 1965 began using flying helmets with clear visors to reduce the hazard from shrapnel and other flying debris in the cockpit.
-The tactical changes were instituted to complicate the task of enemy gunners.
-When the spray aircraft flew over straight targets thought to be defended by undisciplined enemy forces, they flew in a close, nose-to-tail echelon formation.
-They did not offer such a compact target, however, when they encountered concentrated ground fire or when Viet Cong forces in the target area were well trained.
-Fighter tactics included prestrike and poststrike passes or a combination of the two.
-Still, there was the unsettled question of whether a fighter prestrike to disrupt enemy gunners was more valuable than the element of surprise which a fighter prestrike sacrificed.
+Ranch Hand was steadily expanding its capabilities in line with eral buildup of U.S. forces and equipment in South Vietnam.
+The sion brought changes in equipment and tactics.
+To add some additionated the effects of ground fire hits, Ranch Hand crews in the began using flying helmets with clear visors to reduce the hazar shrapnel and other flying debris in the cockpit.
+The tactical changes stituted to complicate the task of enemy gunners.
+When the spray flew over straight targets thought to be defended by undisciplined forces, they flew in a close, nose-to-tail echelon formation.
+The offer such a compact target, however, when they encountered conground fire or when Viet Cong forces in the target area were well Fighter tactics included prestrike and poststrike passes or a combinate two.
+Still, there was the unsettled question of whether a fighter to disrupt enemy gunners was more valuable than the element of which a fighter prestrike sacrificed.